How to Prepare for a Misclassification Audit

 The requested paperwork and files will vary depending on the scope of an audit.
 Typically, an auditor will request all 1099s over a three-year period.
 On the other hand, if that is a massive amount of data, the audit might instead focus on a random number of 1099s from each year.
 Other types of requested records can include: copies of checks, cash payments, brokerage statements, credit card statements, bank records, income tax returns, tax reports, financial statements, and work-related travel logs.

 Focusing preparation around 1099s is a good place to start.
 If you see any situations where an independent contractor received both a W-2 and 1099 in the same or consecutive tax years, flag these instances.
 Remember, the IRS has likely already done research and knows about your red flags.
 If you’ve undergone an audit before, or have dealt with employee lawsuits, be prepared to answer questions about these situations.

 Audits are an extensive process and can take a long time, so stay calm and remain cooperative.
 Remember, it’s up to the auditor’s discretion to decide if a worker is an employee or independent contractor.
 Due to the number of different legal tests and factors, this determination can be highly subjective.
 The IRS will likely want to speak with some of your workers to see if they confirm the information you’ve provided.
 Preparing for this task ahead of time by finding a few workers to be witnesses and including them in your file can save you stress down the road.

-Independent contractors are likely an important resource to your business.
+Independent contractors are likely an important resource for your business.
 If you know what triggered your audit, use this knowledge to prevent future problems.
-Help minimize the risk of another audit by making sure you have a standardized process in place for compliantly hiring and managing independent contractors.
-Partnering with a company like MBO Partners that specializes in independent contractor engagement and compliance can also help minimize your risk.
+Help minimize the risk of another audit by making sure you have a standardized program in place for compliantly engaging and managing independent contractors.
+Partnering with a company like MBO that specializes in independent contractor engagement and compliance can also help minimize your risk.